 Adding more healthy fat sources to your meals should decrease after-meal or snack time cravings for sugary treats.

-This means including an olive-oil based salad dressing with greens, a side of guacamole with your main dish, or having a small handful of nuts for a snack.
+This means including an olive-oil based salad dressing with greens, a side of guacamole with your main dish, or having a small handful of nuts or fruit (try my frozen grapes recipe) for a snack.

 Most people should include at least 1-2 tablespoons of a healthy fat with a meal to get enough.